tohkubo/tohkubo/README.md

 Engineering Lead // Staff Software Engineer
 ---

-I'm currently building systems and setting the technical direction at high-growth startups.
+I'm currently building large-scale systems and setting the technical direction at high-growth startups.
 Most of my time goes into architecting scalable infrastructure, leading cross-functional initiatives, and managing/mentoring a great team through growth and complex technical challenges.
 When I had more free time on my hands, I used to explore new ways to integrate computer vision into my daily life.

 <!-- ⚡ Thanks for visiting! ⚡ -->